-Is Robert E Lee's Birthday a Public Holiday?
+Is Robert E. Lee's Birthday a Public Holiday?

-Robert E Lee's Birthday is a public holiday in 4 states, where it is a day off for the general population, and schools and most businesses are closed.
+Robert E. Lee's Birthday is a public holiday in 4 states, where it is a day off for the general population, and schools and most businesses are closed.

-Robert E. Lee’s birthday may not be an official public holiday in all states but there are many people who remember his life and achievements on either the third Monday of January or January 19, which is his actual birthday.
+Robert E. Lee’s birthday may not be an official public holiday in all states, but many remember his life and achievements on either the third Monday of January or January 19, which is his actual birthday.

 Robert E Lee's birthday is a state holiday in Alabama, Arkansas, Georgia and Mississippi.
 It is a legal day but it is not a paid holiday for state branches or agencies in Florida.
 Some states combine the holiday with Martin Luther King’s birthday, but state holiday regulations may change over the years.

-Abraham Lincoln, who later became president of the United States, offered Robert E. Lee command of the Union Army in 1861 but Lee refused.
+Abraham Lincoln, who later became president of the United States, offered Robert E. Lee command of the Union Army in 1861, but Lee refused.
 He would not raise arms against his native state.
-Lee resigned his commission and headed home to Virginia.
-Lee served as adviser to Confederate leader Jefferson Davis, and then commanded the Army of Northern Virginia.
+Lee resigned his commission and headed home to Virginia, where he served as adviser to Confederate leader Jefferson Davis, and then commanded the Army of Northern Virginia.

-Lee was appointed as president of Washington College in Lexington, Virginia in 1865.
+Lee was appointed president of Washington College in Lexington, Virginia in 1865.
 The school was later renamed to include his name in his honor.
-He died of a heart attack at Washington-Lee College on October 12, 1870, and is buried in a chapel on the school grounds with his family.
+He died of a heart attack at Washington-Lee College on October 12, 1870, and he is buried in a chapel on the school grounds with his family.

 Various monuments, heritage sites, and institutions (including schools) are named after General Robert E. Lee.
 Political leaders in modern history have been quoted to honor him.
 For example, Winston Churchill once said that Robert E. Lee was one of the noblest Americans who ever lived.
 Lee's motto is known to be “Duty, Honor, Country.”

-Robert E Lee's Birthday Observances
+Robert E. Lee's Birthday Observances

-|2012||Mon||Jan 16||Robert E Lee's Birthday||State holiday||AL, AR, MS|
+|2015||Mon||Jan 19||Robert E. Lee's Birthday||State holiday||AL, AR, MS|

-|2015||Mon||Jan 19||Robert E Lee's Birthday||State holiday||Florida|
+|2015||Mon||Jan 19||Robert E. Lee's Birthday||State holiday||Florida|

-|2015||Fri||Nov 27||Robert E Lee's Birthday||State holiday||Georgia|
+|2015||Fri||Nov 27||Robert E. Lee's Birthday||State holiday||Georgia|

-|2016||Mon||Jan 18||Robert E Lee's Birthday||State holiday||AL, AR, MS|
+|2016||Mon||Jan 18||Robert E. Lee's Birthday||State holiday||AL, AR, MS|

-|2016||Tue||Jan 19||Robert E Lee's Birthday||State holiday||Florida|
+|2016||Tue||Jan 19||Robert E. Lee's Birthday||State holiday||Florida|

 |2016||Fri||Nov 25||State Holiday||State holiday||Georgia|

-|2017||Mon||Jan 16||Robert E Lee's Birthday||State holiday||AL, AR, MS|
+|2017||Mon||Jan 16||Robert E. Lee's Birthday||State holiday||AL, AR, MS|

-|2017||Thu||Jan 19||Robert E Lee's Birthday||State holiday||Florida|
+|2017||Thu||Jan 19||Robert E. Lee's Birthday||State holiday||Florida|

 |2017||Fri||Nov 24||State Holiday||State holiday||Georgia|

-|2018||Mon||Jan 15||Robert E Lee's Birthday||State holiday||Alabama, Mississippi|
+|2018||Mon||Jan 15||Robert E. Lee's Birthday||State holiday||Alabama, Mississippi|

-|2018||Fri||Jan 19||Robert E Lee's Birthday||State holiday||Florida|
+|2018||Fri||Jan 19||Robert E. Lee's Birthday||State holiday||Florida|

 |2018||Fri||Nov 23||State Holiday||State holiday||Georgia|

-|2019||Sat||Jan 19||Robert E Lee's Birthday||State holiday||Florida|
+|2019||Sat||Jan 19||Robert E. Lee's Birthday||State holiday||Florida|

-|2019||Mon||Jan 21||Robert E Lee's Birthday||State holiday||Alabama, Mississippi|
+|2019||Mon||Jan 21||Robert E. Lee's Birthday||State holiday||Alabama, Mississippi|

 |2019||Fri||Nov 29||State Holiday||State holiday||Georgia|

-|2020||Sun||Jan 19||Robert E Lee's Birthday||State holiday||Florida|
+|2020||Sun||Jan 19||Robert E. Lee's Birthday||State holiday||Florida|

-|2020||Mon||Jan 20||Robert E Lee's Birthday||State holiday||Alabama, Mississippi|
+|2020||Mon||Jan 20||Robert E. Lee's Birthday||State holiday||Alabama, Mississippi|